dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 ### roles (🔗)

-The set of roles you have registered for the DLCS to enforce access control
+Collection of the available roles you can assign to your images.
+In order for a user to see an image, the user must have the role associated with the image, or one of them.
+Users interact with an AuthService to acquire a role or roles.

 |domain|range|readonly|writeonly|